aeternity/protocol/consensus/miner_signalled_consensus.md

 ### New consensus protocol activation per chain fork

-The node keeps the decision to activate the new consensus protocol local to the chain fork as taking that decision globally does not enhance the user experience and rather worsens it.
+The decision is local to the chain fork, based on its height, rather than global in the node because if it were done globally it could not be guaranteed that the best valid chain were the longest.
+So such global decision would be ineffective in preventing chain forks with distinct consensus protocol versions from being stored locally for the same height.
+As a result, the user experience would be worse:
 - By taking the decision globally, on bootstrap a node may initially follow a (valid) chain fork distinct from the best valid one hence take the wrong decision.
 - As the best valid chain is not necessarily the longest one, by taking the decision globally the node may anyway taint the storage with blocks with eventually wrong consensus protocol.

-*NOTE: This design choice may be lifted if problematic during the implementation phase.*

 ### Value of the info field not necessarily part of new consensus protocol